 How to Clean a Pool Table: It’s Easier Than You Think

-How to clean a pool table the right way — step-by-step instructions for brushing felt, cleaning rails, and keeping your table in top shape.
+How to clean a pool table the right way, with step-by-step instructions for brushing felt, cleaning rails, and keeping your table in top shape.

 Preventative Measures